Aug 6th, 2020

 2. Extremely Versatile

 The vinyl siding today is available in a multitude of colors and textures, and various profiles that make it a versatile material that gives homeowners the finishing exterior they have envisioned.
 You can have a cedar shakes finish with vinyl qualities.
 If you have a love for Victorian scallops, vinyl siding has it.
-Other options available with vinyl siding is installing horizontal or vertical.
+Another option available with vinyl siding is installing horizontal or vertical.